Mapping the Electromagnetic Fields of Heavy-Ion Collisions with the Breit-Wheeler Process: Mapping the Electromagnetic Fields

 The $\gamma\gamma$ processes is also sensitive to the details of the nuclear charge form factor through the dilepton invariant mass distribution, since the charge form factor regulates the photon energy.
 While the dominant behavior is driven by the characteristic mass scaling of the Breit-Wheeler cross section (see Eq.~\ref{eq:bw}), some effect is expected due to the energy dependence of the photon flux which is partially determined by the charge form factor.
+Specifically, the higher frequency (finer spatial details, e.g. hard edges) of the charge form factor are resolved by higher invariant mass pairs~\cite{klusek-gawendaExclusiveMuonpairProduction2010}.
 As an example of this, Fig.~\ref{fig:atlas_sim} shows an ATLAS simulation of the invariant mass distribution of $\mu^+\mu^-$ pairs for a realistic charge distribution compared to a hard sphere~\cite{ProspectsMeasurementsPhotonInduced}.
 A measureable difference, considering the predicted uncertainties for future data samples, is visible between the two charge distributions with the most significant difference at higher invariant masses.